 8) When should I purchase the coverage?
 You typically must purchase it within 10 days to 14 days of initial trip booking in order to be fully covered by the insurance company without any exclusions.

 9) How do I purchase the coverage?
 To purchase the coverage, please click HERE.
 Enter your trip cost, state of residency, age, etc on the right hand side of the webpage under “get a quote”.
 Note that travel insurance is always priced separately from any pacakge and is not required but HIGHLY recommended

 10 ) Must I be a US or Canadian citizen or resident to purchase the coverage?.
+Yes .
 If you are a NON USA Citizen or resident the coverage will not be valid.
 We recommend shopping online for a reputable travel insurance company in your country.